Conferences and Workshops

 - Companion texts / primary source readings (may also be included as appendices to the student game book).

 Published Games: The "Reacting to the Past" Series has moved to W. W. Norton.
-Visit the Norton catalogue for the latest information about the series.
+Visit our Norton page for the latest information about the series.
 Instructors should also make sure to obtain the instructor's manual and role descriptions for each game, which are available to download from the RTTP Game Library.